 Why Does He Do That?: Inside the Minds of Angry and Controlling Men ***READ THIS FIRST*** This book will take you far in your journey to wise up to the deceptions of abusers.
 Note: Bancroft’s books contains some vulgar language because he quotes abusers.
 An excellent review of this book can be found here.

 Daily Wisdom for Why Does He Do That?: Encouragement for Women Involved with Angry and Controlling Men Even if you have read Lundy’s Why Does He Do That? this book will be insightful and an encouragement.
-This book contains 365 entires, each of which takes just five or ten minutes to read.
-Each day the reader focus on just one principle and works with it mentally through the day.
-Each entire ends with a short sentence that summarizes each piece, so that you can repeat those words to yourself as you process what you have read.
+This book contains 365 entries, each of which takes just five or ten minutes to read.
+Each day the reader focuses on just one principle and works with it mentally through the day.
+Each entry ends with a short sentence that summarizes each piece, so that you can repeat those words to yourself as you process what you have read.

 The Batterer as Parent: Addressing the Impact of Domestic Violence on Family Dynamics (SAGE Series on Violence against Women) This book will help you understand why abusers parent the way they do and what to expect and be careful of in the abuser’s parenting — post separation.
 It is written to professionals helping victims so it is more technical and detailed then Lundy’s book When Dad Hurts Mom.